juttle/juttle/README.md

 so you don't have to worry about the details of wiring Juttle dataflow computation to your browser-based views.

-As an example, [Juttle Engine](https://github.com/juttle/juttle-engine) is an integrated environment for developing and executing juttle programs and visualizations.
-Juttle Engine integrates [juttle-service](https://github.com/juttle/juttle-engine), a node.js server that enables execution of Juttle programs using a REST API, along with the [juttle-viewer](https://github.com/juttle/juttle-viewer) application that integrates juttle programs with the [juttle-viz](https://github.com/juttle/juttle-viz) visualization library.
+This can be done using [Juttle Engine](https://github.com/juttle/juttle-engine), an integrated environment for developing and executing juttle programs and visualizations.
+Juttle Engine integrates [juttle-service](https://github.com/juttle/juttle-service), a node.js API server that enables execution of Juttle programs using a REST API along with the [juttle-viewer](https://github.com/juttle/juttle-viewer) application that renders the input controls and results of juttle programs using the [juttle-viz](https://github.com/juttle/juttle-viz) visualization library.

 Juttle Engine lets you run Juttle programs stored on the file system